Keeping Your Home & Car

 At John T. Turco & Associates in Omaha, our lawyers help clients understand all of the possible consequences of filing bankruptcy before we move forward with a case.
-To learn more, contact us to arrange a free initial consultation.

-Assessing the Effects of Bankruptcy on Your Home
+The Effects of Bankruptcy on Your Home

 Your ability to keep your home in bankruptcy partially depends on why you are considering filing.
-People who file bankruptcy because they cannot afford their mortgages are in a different situation from homeowners who file bankruptcy because of other debts such as credit cards and medical bills.
+People who file bankruptcy because they cannot afford their mortgages are in a different situation from homeowners who file bankruptcy because of other debts such as credit cards or medical bills.

-If you are behind on your mortgage, Chapter 13 bankruptcy will allow you to pay your arrears (back payments) over a three- to five-year period.
+If you are behind on your mortgage, Chapter 13 bankruptcy will allow you to pay your arrears (back mortgage payments) over a three- to five-year period.
 You will still need to keep up with your current payments moving forward.